⚽ 2026 FIFA World Cup

 FIFA voted in 2017 to expand the World Cup from 32 to 48 teams, with the increase primarily benefiting Africa (9 spots), Asia (8 spots), and CONCACAF (6 spots).
 The expansion means more nations get the exposure and revenue that comes with World Cup participation.
 Critics argued it dilutes quality; supporters argue it democratises the game globally.
 The extra 16 nations mean 40 more matches and a new Round of 32 knockout round.

 The 48 teams are split into 12 groups of 4.
 Each team plays the other three teams in their group — three games total.
 The top two from each group, plus the 8 best third-place finishers, advance to the Round of 32 (32 teams total).
 FIFA originally planned 16 groups of 3, but reversed the decision after concerns that a group stage with only two games per team would produce too many meaningless matches and incentivise draws.
-The 12×4 format ensures every group match matters.
+The 12-by-4 format ensures every group match matters.

 A team needs 8 wins to lift the 2026 World Cup — one more than in any previous tournament.
 The path to glory is: 3 group stage wins + Round of 32 + Round of 16 + Quarter-final + Semi-final + Final.
 From 1998 to 2022, teams needed 7 wins.
 The extra match makes 2026 the most demanding World Cup format in history and will test squad depth more than ever before.

 The tournament runs from June 11 to July 19, 2026 — a total of 39 days, longer than any previous World Cup.
 The opening match is Mexico vs South Africa at Estadio Azteca in Mexico City on June 11.
 The Final is at MetLife Stadium in East Rutherford, New Jersey on July 19.
-The tournament returns to its traditional Northern Hemisphere summer schedule after Qatar 2022 was held in November–December due to the Gulf state's extreme summer heat.
+The tournament returns to its traditional Northern Hemisphere summer schedule after Qatar 2022 was held in November and December due to the Gulf state's extreme summer heat.

 🌎 Host Nations — USA, Canada, Mexico